 Then, you can let them know how you feel…

 If you have anything helpful to say, say it.
 If you’re concerned that they haven’t considered alternative options (for example, downsizing – or if they have savings they don’t know about).
 Just make sure you have all the facts first and do your best to try and see things from their point of view.

 Ask if they’d like you to attend their meeting…

-It can be helpful for both you and your parents to attend their meetings with an independent expert adviser.
+It can be helpful for both you and your parents to attend their meetings with an expert adviser.
 That way, everyone knows where they stand and has a clear picture of what’s going on.

 Always remember, listening is just as important as talking

 When you talk to your parents, try to be supportive – after all, the final decision is theirs.
 They’re to likely know much more about their financial situation than you do.
 Plus, it’s their house and they have the right to choose what they do with it.